poche1988/login-register-netcore-api/README.md

 # Introduction
 API to register or login with Net Core 5, jwt.
-This API is set to be consumed by repo login-register-react-redux-ui
+This API is set to be consumed by repo : https://github.com/poche1988/login-register-react-redux-client

 # Details
 Net Core 5 API